vinnydiehl/nds_toolkit/tools/code_generation/README.md

 # Code Generation Tools

-The tools in this directory are to aid the process of developing for the NDS Toolkit, possibly to speed up certain coding tasks.
+The tools in this directory are to aid the process of developing for the NDS Toolkit, by speeding up automatable coding tasks.
 This README will be updated as new tools are added.

 ## page_generator